NoshKirsch/ADGSearch/README.md

-# IMDb-ArtDept-Scraper
+# ADGSearch
-Collects info from ADG Directory to use for sales leads.
+Collects info from the Art Director's Guild (ADG) Directory to use for sales leads.